 On arrival you will be given the tour around the dive deck; though it’s all pretty straightforward: tanks are set up for you with BCD and regs attached.
 You have a basket for your basics and weights.
 There are labeled wash down tubs and plenty of hanging space, and even an air hose to blow dry camera gear.
 So when you’re ready to kit up everything is within 12 m² and 10 m from the all-important lift.
 It is a perfect spot for training – no need for a commute in a dive boat, no long shore walks – just brief on the deck and kit up to dive.

 Then your tour will continue to the bar and restaurant ‘day-area’, and include the recreation room, the sundeck and finally your accommodation.

 The rooms are air-conditioned, compact, clean and functional.
 Our double had an en-suite bathroom with electric shower; a small low table which functioned as our charging station, and a high narrow table which functioned as our drying and assembly table for the cameras.

-Pricing for Seaventures Dive Rig to April 2019
+Pricing for Seaventures Dive Rig - Valid until 31 March 2021

 |7 Nights Quad share available||POA|